Al Letson

-Al Letson (born August 8, 1972) is an American writer, journalist, and radio and podcast host.
+Al Letson (born August 8, 1972) is an American writer, journalist, radio/ podcast host and screenwriter.
 Since 2013, he has served as the host of the radio show and podcast Reveal from the Center for Investigative Reporting and PRX.
 Before that, he created and hosted the show State of the Re:Union, distributed by National Public Radio and PRX.

 Early life and career

 Letson was born in Plainfield, New Jersey, the son of a minister.
 At the age of twelve he moved with his family to Orange Park, Florida, a suburb of Jacksonville.
 As a teenager he became interested in recording and hip hop, spending much of his free time in the studio and participating in Jacksonville's music and arts scene.
-After graduating from Orange Park High School, he took a job as a flight attendant for American Airlines, allowing him to participate in poetry slams across the country.
+After graduating from Orange Park High School, he took a job as a flight attendant for American Airlines, which allowed him to participate in poetry slams across the country.